 Over the last several years there has been an extremely high volume of consolidation with security guard companies primarily by a few of the national companies.
-As a result, there are opportunities for the small and medium sized security guard companies.
+As a result, there are opportunities for small and medium-sized security guard companies.
 Set forth below is a discussion of the merger and acquisition integration issues and how to position your company to capitalize on these opportunities.

 Merger and Acquisition Integration Issues

 – Pay Rate Discrepancies.
 When the acquired company has a dissimilar business base with lower bill and pay rates, it becomes difficult for the acquirer to cross utilize its existing labor pool to fill open posts in order to reduce overtime.